 Thanks to Quantitative DTI radiologists have been able to locate microscopic areas in the brain where injury has occurred.
 In previous years, the unseen injuries of concussions remained a mystery to physicians, now they are clear and colorful and will provide insight for doctors to treat brain injuries.

-If you have concerns regarding a concussion injury or wish to schedule an appointment for a Quantitative DTI at Doctors Imaging, just call 504-883-8111 or fill out the Book Appointment Request on this page.
+If you have concerns regarding a concussion injury or wish to schedule an appointment for a Quantitative DTI at Doctors Imaging, just call 504-883-8111 or fill out the Request Appointment form.